weaviate/weaviate-io/developers/weaviate/current/restful-api-references/nodes.md

 GET /v1/nodes
 ```

-And it returns `nodes` field containing array of nodes with following fields:
+And it returns a `nodes` field containing array of nodes with following fields:
 - `name`: Name of the node.
 - `status`: Status of the node (one of: HEALTHY, UNHEALTHY, UNAVAILABLE).
 - `version`: Version of Weaviate running on the node.